This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 Bartlett pears – I recommend using fresh pears for this recipe, and you do not have to use ripe pears either – even underripe ones work well.

-Unsalted butter – I always use unsalted butter in my cooking or baking to control the amount of sodium.
+Unsalted butter – I always use it in my cooking and baking to control sodium intake.
 Salted butter not only adds too much salt to your dish, but it changes the flavor.

 Turbinado sugar – sprinkled on the bottom of your mold while baking creates a perfect sweetness with the butter in your fresh pear recipe.